privet-kitty/cl-mps/README.md

 - Both reader interpret parts of CPLEX extensions.
   - In COLUMNS section, variables between the two markers, INTORG and INTEND, are regarded as integral.
 (See https://www.ibm.com/docs/en/icos/20.1.0?topic=extensions-integer-variables-in-mps-files.)
   - Both reader interprets OBJSENSE section if it exists.
 (See https://www.ibm.com/docs/en/icos/20.1.0?topic=extensions-objective-sense-name-offset-in-mps-files.)
-- The type of the parsed real numbers follows `*read-default-float-format*`.
+- The type of the parsed real values follows `*read-default-float-format*`.
 Some implementations allow this variable to be `rational` and this module also supports it.

 Please see the docstrings for the difference between `read-fixed-mps` and `read-free-mps`.